yana-qaSwe/testversion/README.md

 <a name="BUG-2614" />
 <details>
-<summary>BUG-2614:Pagination is not responsive and shifts off-screen when resizing the layout</summary>
+<summary>BUG-2614: Pagination is not responsive and shifts off-screen when resizing the layout</summary>

 ***

 **Steps:**

-1. Open Demoshopping.ru
+1. Open qa.demoshopping.ru
 2. Resize the browser window.
 3. Observe the pagination block.

-Actual Result: pagination shifts off-screen and becomes partially hidden.
+**Actual Result**: Pagination shifts off-screen and becomes partially hidden.

-Expected Result: pagination remains visible and correctly aligned within the viewport.
+**Expected Result**: Pagination remains visible and correctly aligned within the viewport.

 **Environment:**